 - They will gain confidence and learn appropriate social behavior with other dogs.

 - They will grow in independence gradually as they pass through the key puppy development stages.

 - Dood also begins to develop and show their personality.

 Wow!
 That’s a lot of growing and changing to do in just 4 weeks!
 And if you think that’s a lot, check out what happens in their second month.

 If you want to start preparing for bringing your (not so) newborn puppy home, check out our Doodle Puppy Checklist!

 Why It’s Helpful To Know About Your Newborn Puppy’s Developmental Changes

 Every puppy goes through several milestones on their journey from newborn to full grown adult.
-We’re going through your puppy’s physical and behavioral development for the first year, breaking down all the changes he’s experiencing each month.
+We’re going through your puppy’s physical and behavioral development for the first year, breaking down all the changes they’re experiencing each month.

-When you know what to expect, you can better understand what’s age-appropriate, know that your puppy is developing normally, and know that your puppy will “grow out of” some of his more challenging behaviors.
+When you know what to expect, you can better understand what’s age-appropriate, know that your puppy is developing normally, and know that your puppy will “grow out of” some of their more challenging behaviors.